 Who can apply?

 If you hold a valid means-tested concession card or are a temporary foster parent, you may be eligible for CSEF.
 A special consideration category also exists for asylum seeker and refugee families.

 The allowance is paid to the school to use towards expenses relating to camps, excursions or sporting activities for the benefit of your child.

 New applicants should contact the school office to obtain a CSEF application form or download from the Department of Education's website.

 If you applied for the CSEF at Sunshine College in 2021, you do not need to complete an application form in 2022 unless there has been a change in your family circumstances.

 You only need to complete an application form if any of the following changes have occurred:

-new student enrolments; your child has started or changed schools in 2021 or you did not apply in 2020.
+your child has started or changed schools in 2022 or you did not apply in 2021.

 changed family circumstances; such as a change of custody, change of name, concession card number, or new siblings commencing at the school in 2021.

 Check with the school office if you are unsure.